FAQ - Frequently Asked Questions

 The term "cell line" means that this line has been created as a unique line, and has since then been replicated and frozen.
 The cells are cultured.
 No new foetuses are required, as can be frequently read.
-The foetuses are not obtained from abortions to serve as starting material for the establishment of cell cultures.
+No foetus was aborted in any case to serve as starting material for the establishment of cell cultures.

 Who should Receive a Vaccination against Pneumococci?

 The German Standing Committee on Vaccination (Ständige Impfkommission, STIKO) has adjusted their recommendations regarding the pneumococcal vaccination during the current pandemic.
 Seniors of 70 years and older as well as persons with particular underlying diseases have been requested to have themselves vaccinated against pneumococci, since persons in this age group have an increased risk of SARS-CoV-2 infection.
 Besides, the vaccination of infants and young children up to the age of 2 years is recommended.